Butani89/webinar_project/docs/deployment/ci-cd.md

 **Trigger:** Push to `main` branch.

+**Important Note:** This CI/CD pipeline is designed for **infrastructure deployment** (Bicep templates).
+It will ensure your Azure resources match your Bicep definitions.
+However, it does *not* automatically update application code on existing running Virtual Machines.
+For **application code updates**, refer to the "Deploying Code Changes" section in the [Developer Guide](../../DEVELOPER_GUIDE.md).

 **Steps:**
 1.  **Checkout Code:** Pulls the latest repository version.
 2.  **Azure Login:** Authenticates using a Service Principal (Secret-based).